denudge/KanjiKing-for-Android/doc/Roadmap.rst

 Planned Features
 ----------------
-* Allow hint also in passive mode when the Kanji is already visible
-* Allow hints per language
+* Display total of active kanji in kanjibox
 * About Activity with version info and usage explanation

 Packaging